octave-app/octave-app.github.io/Download.md

 #### Java requirements

+If you want Java to work inside Octave.app, you need to install a particular version of Java.

 The Java 1.8 you have installed must be exactly `jdk1.8.0_181.jdk`, due to how the Octave build and Java detection system works.
 (This was the latest release of JDK 1.8 at the time Octave.app 4.4.0 was built.)
 You can download it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

+If you do not care about Java working inside your Octave.app, you can ignore this JDK requirement entirely.

 #### Known bugs